 Beginning in September and running through the academic year, this seminar will bring together twelve faculty members from different disciplines who will work in pairs to observe, discuss and refine one another’s teaching strategies.
 The seminar will focus on three key areas: learning through observation, peer coaching, and reflective practice.
 Members of the seminar will form a small intentional community, dedicated to helping one another flourish as teachers and learners.
 Part of the communal quest for meaning will involve describing together some of the ways critical thinking and knowledge design can be nurtured and learned.

-The Aydelotte Foundation is pleased to announce the first in a series of events this year devoted to examining questions of inequality, access, and opportunity as they relate to higher education.
+The Aydelotte Foundation is pleased to present “Our Kids: The American Dream in Crisis,” the first in a series of events this year devoted to examining questions of inequality, access, and opportunity as they relate to higher education.
 Professor Robert Putnam ’63 will speak about his latest research on inequality of opportunity and the growing class gap in the U.S., the subject of his forthcoming book.

 Robert Putnam is the Peter and Isabel Malkin Professor of Public Policy at Harvard University.
 He co-founded the Saguaro Seminar, bringing together leading thinkers and practitioners to develop actionable ideas for civic renewal.
 In 2006, Putnam received the Skytte Prize, the world's highest accolade for a political scientist, and in 2012, he received the National Humanities Medal, the nation’s highest honor for contributions to the humanities.